top of page

 We all have experienced a Gee in our lives from time to time.
 Maybe we have one right now.
 Gee expresses the true characteristics of a bully, and keeps the reader wondering what causes his internal torment.
 Although his own insecurity and lack of confidence are the true explanation for his behaviour, he unapologetically ruins everyone's experience at the Play Park.

 Gee refuses to play with the other critters at the Play Park, even though they repeatedly extend their offer for him to join them.
 He instead, decides to make fun of them, call them names, and downright humiliates them.
-Not Cool, right!!

 The character development in, Magic in the Glorious Green Glades, quickly reiterates that not everyone deals with derisive behaviour in the same way.